 Q1 ) Does dermaplaning hurt?

 No. Dermaplaning is actually a very relaxing treatment.
-As the surgical blade glides over the skin it kind of tickles the skin.
+As the surgical blade glides over the skin it may tickle the skin.
 This a comfortable, no downtime treatment.

 Q2 ) Does dermaplaning help with acne?

 It can help with acne in that it exfoliates the surface which will help prevent the pores from clogging.
-It also allows for better penetration of your products to less the chance of a break-out.
-This procedure cannot be done if you have active acne.
+It also allows for better penetration of products to lessen the chance of a break-out1.
+This procedure cannot be done if a patient has active acne.